pranav1211/Beyondmebtw/projects/music/Readme.md

-            ->moved the text to the left of the div ->fixed the alignment and overflow of the divs ->changed the color of the song list box to make it pop more
+            ->moved the text to the left of the div ->fixed the alignment and overflow of the divs ->changed the color of the song list box to make it pop more 14/02/2024
+        V 1.1
+            ->moved the music control center to the footer ->new icons for the replay,play,next and previous buttons ->shuffle button is back but not functional